kubevirt/kubevirt/docs/filesystem-pv-disks.md

 the remote storage as a file-system to a pod, to use this file-system to storage disk images which are acting as a backend storage to the VM.

+To keep the story compatability between the block and file-system storage, this proposal assumes that the file-system based storage will also just support a 1:1 mapping between the virtual disk and volume.
+This aligns with the fact that a block volume can also just back a single virtual disk.

 ## API

 The general API to use PersistentVolume claims as virtual disk backends was introduced with [direct PV proposal](direct-pv-disks.md).

-This proposal is merely adding an additional field to support addressing files on a file-system.
+The change suggested by this proposal, does not require any API change.

-Thus, to use a PV as a virtual disk backend, a user needs to create a claim for the required PV, and then reference the to be used disk image using the newly introduced `file` parameter.
+To use a PV as a virtual disk backend, a user needs to create a claim for the required PV, this claim is then used as a disk source for a virtual disk.
-The `file` field takes a path, relative to the source of the file-system held by the referenced PVC.

 An example: